 We require all families to apply for financial aid each year.
 If your financial circumstances change significantly (for better or worse), your aid will also change.
 If you circumstances are fairly similar to the prior year, the aid should not change significantly.

 Depending on your circumstance, we may be able to consider some changes when evaluating your application.
 In situations where a family member has suffered a job loss or reduction in income, we can evaluate your financial aid once the calendar year has ended and your total annual earnings can be assessed.
-(Click here to learn more about how we consider job loss and income reductions.)
+(For more information, please see how we consider job loss and income reductions.)

 Other circumstances may be considered at the time of application.
 To learn what we can and can't consider, see our section on special circumstances.